-- Minimum award: \$400K over five years; Bio or PLR \$500K (includes IDC.) - Funding rates vary by Directorate, but about 20% overall (per year). - Eligibility: Untenured, in tenure track; can only apply three times. - No Co-PIs or Senior Persons named or in budget. - Requires letter from Dean/Dept. head to demonstrate institutional support and verify eligibility.(At UC Merced this is By-Law 55 unit Chair other than in ENG).

-In any area normally supported by NSF.
+- Minimum award: \$400K over five years; Bio, ENG or PLR \$500K (includes IDC.) - Funding rates vary by Directorate, but about 20% overall (per year). - Eligibility: PhD in field supported by NSF, untenured/tenure track; can only apply three times. - No Co-PIs or Senior Persons named or in budget. - Requires letter from Dean/Dept. head to demonstrate institutional support and verify eligibility.(At UC Merced this is By-Law 55 unit Chair other than in ENG). - In any area normally supported by NSF.